Chater House: Chater House

 The site was again redeveloped by Hongkong Land when the new Hong Kong International Airport opened in 1998.
 The building's main tenant, Cathay Pacific, relocated to Cathay City when the airport moved to its new site at Chek Lap Kok, while Swire Group moved to Pacific Place in Admiralty.

 Chater House has a total floor area of 438,500 net sq.ft.
 (498,000 sq ft. gross), was designed by architects Kohn Pedersen Fox.
 It was originally configured into 30 floors – 474,000 net sq. ft – of office accommodation above a three-level retail podium of 45,000 net sq.ft.
 (81,000 sq ft. gfa) and a three-level basement, which includes 112 parking spaces.
 When the project was announced, in 1997, the estimated cost was HK$2.3 billion, and would complete in 2003.
 Architecture firm Aedas were the architect for the Chater House.
 The main contractor was Gammon Construction.

 The building is linked to the Central Elevated Walkway, also owned by Hong Kong Land.

 In 2014, the display of Antony Gormley's art installation Event Horizon at Chater House was cancelled when US investment bank JPMorgan, which has offices in the building, asked Hongkong Land – the sponsor of Event Horizon – to cancel its support for the show after bank employee Dennis Li Junjie jumped to his death from the building's roof.

 Tenants

-The main tenant of Chater House is JPMorgan, who have their Asia Pacific headquarters in the building.
-Other current tenants include Franklin Templeton Investments, Jane Street and previous tenants include the Securities and Futures Commission.
+The main tenant of Chater House is JPMorgan, who have their Asia–Pacific headquarters in the building.
+Other current tenants include Franklin Templeton Investments and Jane Street, and previous tenants include the Securities and Futures Commission.

 Previously the Hong Kong Institute of Surveyors was headquartered in the Swire House.